 Authorities and businesses can really up their surveillance by utilizing the use case of this technology.
 Imagine there’s a large-scale event happening, and you need to keep an eye on people count as well as visual surveillance.
 EV powered by AI can really help you achieve great results.

 Quality is key for business owners dealing in manufacturing.
-With AI and embedded vision, businesses can save time and money by implementing automatic inspections using both technologies.
-Computer vision can help set up image-based automated inspection using ai and machine learning.
+With AI model, businesses can save time and money by implementing automatic inspections using both technologies.
+Computer vision can help set up image-based automated inspection using ai model.

 - Deep Learning Applications

 The combination of 3D sensing and deep learning is clearly the next step in embedded vision.
 Although both technologies are still not fully matured, they are all set to reach their full potential, where the AI model will enable vision applications out of reach today.

 To enable powerful deep learning, processors will need to continue gaining computational power without losing energy efficiency or prices, as embedded vision enables the rise of 3D perception and deep learning.
 Simultaneously, software development productivity in deep learning initiatives must improve while deep learning capabilities advance for computer vision applications to be deployed effectively.

 Robotics is one future potential application for deep learning and 3D vision.
 The use of robotic guidance to avert collisions and steer cars through warehouses is already common, but neither of these uses deep neural networks.
 With the right artificial intelligence machine learning techniques, robots may theoretically work with parts they've never seen before, drastically expanding the possibilities of robotics.